 This solution is perfect for anyone who wants to sell stuff online.
 You could own an entirely online business—like a DIY product store or even a writing service review company like Online Writers Rating or Best Writers Online—or a brick-and-mortar store.
 You could be a life coach, blogger, writer, or influencer, looking to sell your books, merch, and other items beyond your website.

-Any of these can use Shopify themes to connect their business to these various marketplaces.
+Any of these can use Shopify website templates to connect their business to these various marketplaces.
 The benefits of Shopify integrations are numerous, and the integration process is simple as well.

 Shopify has a presence in 175 countries, a testament to their availability for web and business owners from all over the world.

 For this post, we’ll be focusing on just Amazon and eBay to show you how to integrate your business to them via Shopify.